defc0n1/tokenapp-smartcontract/Readme.md

  wei per token.
 For a next payment e.g., 0.5 ETH (500'000'000'000'000'000 wei), the remainder is added to 500'000'000'010'000'000.
 If any previous bonus payment has been done, the current wei per token is added to the previous one.

+ Anyone that has modum tokens and if a bonus payment has been made, can claim it via `claimBonus()`.
+To check if there is a bonus, `showBonus()` can be called.

 * **Voting** A vote starts by the owner of the contract calling `proposal(string _addr, bytes32 _hash, uint _value)`.
 The `addr` stores where the proposal